 2 Pilot Mountain State ParkPinnacleSee on map

 A short drive northwest of Winston-Salem, Pilot Mountain State Park is home to Big Pinnacle, an ancient rock outcropping that towers 1,400 feet above the valley floor.
 From the top of Little Pinnacle, you’ll have a panoramic view of the Piedmont.
-The park has 13 trails, from easy to strenuous.
+The park has more than a dozen trails, from easy to strenuous.
 Some offer views of the Yadkin River and access to Horne Creek Farm, a state historic site that gives visitors a look at life in 1900.
 Equestrians are welcome, but you’ll need to bring your own ride.
 Horse rentals are not available at the park.

 3 Uwharrie National Forest